 - If the woman is unwell when a test or scan is supposed to be undertaken, unless there is an emergency requirement for it, there is likely going to be a postponement until the women is well.
 Or it may be undertaken in a hospital environment where they have the systems and equipment in place for management of the virus.

 - This also applies to any referrals that the women may get to allied health professionals for support of her pregnancy – such as physios and dentists.
-If the work is deemed as essential for the health of the woman or her unborn baby e.g. maintaining good oral health in pregnancy is essential and women with poor oral health should see a dentist where possible.
+If the work is deemed as essential for the health of the woman or her unborn baby, e.g. maintaining good oral health in pregnancy, then women with poor oral health should see a dentist where possible.